ganakailabs/cloudeval-docs/docs/faq.md

 2. Click **"Upload File"**
 3. Select your Bicep file (`.bicep`)
 4. For modular templates, upload all related files
-5. cloudeval automatically parses and generates the diagram
+5. Cloudeval automatically parses and generates the diagram

 ## Infrastructure as Code